U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 The Availability and Price of Petroleum and Petroleum Products Produced in Countries Other Than Iran

-- EIA has revised the preliminary estimates of petroleum and other liquids production and consumption for March and April 2014 published in the previous edition of this report.
-Global petroleum and other liquids production was revised upward by 0.1 million b/d to average 90.9 million b/d, while global consumption was revised downward by 0.2 million b/d to average 90.7 million b/d.
-EIA has also reduced its estimate for Iranian total liquid fuels production in 2013 by 0.2 million b/d to 3.2 million b/d based on a review of annual production and export data from multiple sources.
+- EIA has revised the preliminary estimates of petroleum and other liquids production and consumption for September and October 2014 published in the previous edition of this report.
+Global petroleum and other liquids production was revised upward by 0.1 million bbl/d to average 93.2 million bbl/d, while global consumption was revised upward by 0.3 million bbl/d to average 92.7 million bbl/d.
+EIA now estimates that global oil inventories grew by an average of 0.5 million bbl/d during September and October.